koushikgg/Supernova/README.md

 ## If something happens on the code, I am not responsible for that.
 Thats all ❤️ for all.

+## Credits

-## Credits to [Tomato6966](https://github.com/Tomato6966) for the Handler and the Queue System.
-Make sure to use his bot [Musicium](https://github.com/Tomato6966/Musicium)
+[@Tomato6966](https://github.com/Tomato6966) Thanks to Tomato6966 for the Handler and the Queue System.
+Queue System is partially adapted from [Musicium](https://github.com/Tomato6966/Musicium)

 [my github]: https://github.com/Wonyoungieeeeeee